 Is it possible to cross into Mexico from the park?

-Yes, visitors can legally cross into Mexico through the Boquillas Crossing Port of Entry which opened in April 2013.
-This Class B port of entry is open from 9:00am-6:00pm Wednesday-Sunday during summer months, and 8:00am-5:00pm during the winter.
+Yes, visitors can legally cross into Mexico through the Boquillas Crossing Port of Entry.
+This Class B port of entry is open from 9:00am-6:00pm, Friday to Monday during summer months, and 8:00am-5:00pm, Wednesday to Sunday during the winter.
 A valid passport is required for everyone to cross.

 What camping options are available in the park?